Active Readout Error Mitigation: Introduction

 In this paper, we propose and analyze an active error mitigation technique that targets readout errors only.
 The essence of our approach is to encode each qubit immediately before readout into a multi-qubit logical state, as exemplified in Fig.~\ref{fig:schematic}.
 A general feature of this strategy is a tradeoff between suppressing readout noise and introducing errors during the encoding circuit.
 Our strategy is thus most effective on devices whose intrinsic readout errors dominate over entangling gate errors, a situation that arises among many existing quantum computers (Fig.~\ref{fig:igmqrates}).
 Moreover, the resource requirement of the encoding in terms of ancilla qubits and gate overhead is independent of circuit depth, making it well suited for near-term applications.
-To this end, we demonstrate experimental results on an IBMQ quantum computer that exhibit almost an order of magnitude reduction in readout errors.
+To this end, we implement our protocol on an IBMQ quantum computer and demonstrate almost an order of magnitude reduction in readout errors.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:method}, we introduce the active readout error mitigation protocol after briefly reviewing existing forms of readout error mitigation.
 In Section~\ref{sec:results} and \ref{sec:sim}, we present analytical results and numerical simulations based on simple error models.
 In Section \ref{eq:ibmq}, we demonstrate the experimental performance of our strategy on a superconducting quantum computer.
 In Section~\ref{sec:conclusions}, we conclude with a brief summary and outlook on error mitigation strategies.